top of page

 The Greenery has a pup!
 Our farm dog Laurel is continually learning about farm etiquette and greeting folks as they arrive - however her primary role at the Greenery is first and foremost a protector.
 Her biggest job is looking after the chickens by keeping the foxes and predatory birds at bay as well as the racoons away from the fruit crops.

-We ask that when you visit, give her a chance to figure you out before interacting - we promise she is a playful friendly furball who really just wants a belly rub.
+She also happens to be our doorbell!
+Her bark can be intimidating - We ask that when you visit, give her a chance to figure you out before interacting - we promise she is a playful friendly furball who really just wants a belly rub.

 gloves.png